What Is Tsukimi or O-tsukimi?

 The most traditional food associated with Tsukimi are known as tsukimi dango, or small white dumplings made of rice.

 However, unlike other rice dumplings which tend to be served skewered and seasoned with a sweet and savory sauce similar to teriyaki, tsukimi dango are plain, and stacked into a beautiful arrangement on a tray.
-Tsukimi dango are typically displayed in an alter to represent an offering to the moon.
+Tsukimi dango are typically displayed in an altar to represent an offering to the moon.

 Other foods which are associated with Tsukimi include chestnuts, known as "kuri" in Japanese, and taro, known as "sato imo", in Japanese, as well as kabocha (Japanese pumpkin).

 Here is a bit of trivia regarding the Japanese term "tsukimi".
-It is also used in Japanese cuisine to refer to specific foods that highlight raw egg or an over easy egg, because the cracked egg resembles the full moon.
+It is also used in Japanese cuisine to refer to specific foods that highlight raw egg or an over easy egg because the cracked egg resembles the full moon.
 For example, tsukimi soba (thin buckwheat noodles) and tsukimi udon (thick wheat noodles) are traditional Japanese hot noodle dishes in broth, topped with an egg.
 While these dishes are not considered traditional Japanese food for moon viewing or the Harvest Moon Festival.